Fred Williamson: Directing and producing

 Since the 1970s, Williamson has had another career as a director and producer.
 His first film as producer was Boss Nigger (1975), in which he also starred.
 His second film as producer was with Mean Johnny Barrows (1976), a predecessor of the Rambo films which similarly featured a violent Vietnam Vet plot (though the novel First Blood on which the film First Blood was based was written in 1972).
 He has since directed over 20 features.
 In the middle of the 1970s, Williamson relocated to Rome, Italy and formed his own company Po' Boy Productions, which started to produce actioners including Adios Amigo (1976) and Death Journey (1976), both of which starred and were directed by Williamson.
-Although his most recent efforts as director and producer have mainly been direct-to-video, Williamson remains an active film maker.
+Although his most recent efforts as director and producer have mainly been direct-to-video, Williamson remains an active filmmaker.

 Personal life

 Williamson has been married twice.
 His first marriage was to Ginette Lavonda from 1960 until 1967.
 Williamson has been married to Linda Williamson since 1988.
-Williamson has at least three children but some sources state he has at least six.
-Williamson has black belts in Kenpō, Shotokan karate and taekwondo.
+Williamson has at least three children and some sources state he has at least six.
 Since 1997, Williamson has had a home in Palm Springs, California.

+In June 2020, The Daily Beast reported that Williamson had allegedly attempted to grope an assistant costume designer during a wardrobe fitting.
+He denied the charge.